 - Spoon the berry filling onto the center of the dough (try to leave the juice behind in the bowl).
 Leave about 1½ inches of the dough unfilled around the edge.

 - Tightly fold the unfilled dough edge over the filling.
 The galette should be about 8 inches in diameter.

-- When your oven is pre-heated and the galette has been in the freezer for at least 20 minutes, brush the crust with an egg wash (the yolk mixed with water) and sprinkle turbinado sugar on top of the egg wash.
+- When your oven is pre-heated and the galette crust is cold and firm, brush the crust with an egg wash (the yolk mixed with water) and sprinkle turbinado/demerara sugar over the egg wash.

-- Bake on the middle shelf until the crust is golden and the filling is bubbling.The time will vary depending on how long it was frozen for.
-Start checking around 20 minutes.
-It may take up to 40 minutes to bake.
+- Bake on the middle shelf until the crust is golden and the filling is bubbling (about 25-35 minutes).

 - Let cool for 10-20 minutes before serving.
 Top with ice cream, chocolate sauce, whipped cream, or your favorite toppings and enjoy!